University of Sydney: Libraries and archives

 The University of Sydney Library consists of 11 individual libraries located across the university's various campuses.
 The Fisher and Health sciences libraries offer disability support services.
-According to the library's publications, it is the largest academic library in the Southern Hemisphere; university statistics show that in 2007 the collection consisted of just under 5 million physical volumes and a further 300,000 e-books, for a total of approximately 5.3 million items.
+According to the library's publications, it is the largest academic library in the Southern Hemisphere; university statistics show that in 2008 the collection consisted of 5.186 million items.
 It is also the only university in Australia to be a state legal deposit library according to the Copyright Act 1968 which stipulates that a copy of every printed material published in NSW be sent to the University Library.
 The Rare Books Library possesses several extremely rare items, including one of the two extant copies of the Gospel of Barnabas and a first edition of Sir Isaac Newton's Philosophiae Naturalis Principia Mathematica.

 The Rare Books Library is a part of the Fisher Library and holds 185,000 books and manuscripts which are rare, valuable or fragile, including 80 medieval manuscripts, works by Galileo, Halley and Copernicus as well as an extensive collection of Australiana.
 The copy of the Gospel of Barnabas and a first edition of Philosophiae Naturalis Principia Mathematica by Sir Isaac Newton are held here.
 Regular exhibitions of rare books are held in the exhibition room.